-We provide a fast and clean REST API that's easy to use, returns JSON and conforms to the HATEOAS and HAL principles.
+We provide a free, fast and clean REST API that's easy to use, returns JSON and conforms to the HATEOAS and HAL principles.
 The root url is http://api.tvmaze.com and the available endpoints are documented below.
 If you have any questions or suggestions regarding the API, please post them on our forums.

 Search through all the shows in our database by the show's name.
 A fuzzy algorithm is used (with a fuzziness value of 2), meaning that shows will be found even if your query contains small typos.
 Results are returned in order of relevancy (best matches on top) and contain each show's full information.